NebulousLabs/Sia/doc/API.md

 Notes:
 - Requests must set their User-Agent string to contain the substring "Sia-Agent".
 - By default, siad listens on "localhost:9980".
-This can be changed using the '--api-addr' flag when running siad.
+This can be changed using the '--api-addr' flag when running siad. *Do not bind the API to a non-loopback address unless you are aware of the dangers.*
 - The types.Currency object is an arbitrary-precision unsigned integer.
 In JSON, it is represented as a base-10 string.
 You must use a "bignum" library to handle these values, or you risk losing precision.